The nuts & bolts to get started on a research project

 - If funding or access to Radiology Clinical equipment is needed, consult with Supervisor of Clinical Research Programs (Karen Ness).

-- Online training available through CITI (Collaborative IRB Training Initiative)- Select the Group 1 Biomedical Basic Course (see website)
+- CITI (Collaborative IRB Training Initiative) Group 1 Biomedical Basic Course—Click here for instructions.

 - Consider consulting expert help for project design and statistics (see Vice Chair of Research)